natemcintosh/gocombinatorics/README.md

 However, this is still good learning practice.

 **If you are looking for a more production ready combinatorics library** I would suggest using gonum's [combin](https://pkg.go.dev/gonum.org/v1/gonum@v0.9.3/stat/combin) library.
-Note however that gonum will not check for overflows; this library uses go's [math/big](https://pkg.go.dev/math/big) library to ensure no overflow (at the cost of speed).
-Also note that gonum doesn't provide combinations with replacement functionality.
+Note however that gonum doesn't provide combinations with replacement functionality.

 ---
 ### On Offer:
 - [X] Lazy Combinations
 - [X] Lazy Combinations with replacement
 - [X] Lazy Permutations
-- [ ] Lazy Cartesian Product

 ---
 ### How to use: